EmployeeIssues.comU.S. Employee Rights in Plain English

 • Before an employer may take an adverse action against you (e.g., eliminate you as a job candidate or fire you) based solely on a credit check, the employer must give you a "pre-adverse action disclosure" that consists of a copy of your credit report and a written summary of your rights under the Fair Credit Reporting Act.

-• After an employer has taken adverse action, the employer must then provide you with an "adverse action notice".
-The employer must also give you the name, address, and phone number of the agency that provided your credit report, so that you may dispute inaccurate information.
+• After an employer has taken adverse action against you, the employer must then provide you with an "adverse action notice" and give you the contact information of the agency that provided your credit report, so that you may dispute inaccurate information.

-• An employer must keep the results of a credit check confidential and can't store any information about it in your personnel file.
+• An employer must keep the results of your credit check confidential and can't store any information about it in your personnel file.

-The employment provisions in the Federal Bankruptcy Act apply too: An employer can't discriminate against you, solely because an employment credit check revealed that you sought protection under the Act.
+The Federal Bankruptcy Act might apply too; for example, your employer may not terminate your employment solely because a credit check revealed that you sought bankruptcy protection under the Act.

 Even though there is no Federal discrimination law that specifically prohibits employment discrimination on the basis of a bad credit report, an employer still may not use a credit check as a guise to discriminate against you in any aspect of employment in violation of a specific discrimination law that does exist.